pretix/pretix-docs/docs/tutorial/products.md

 ## Creating categories

 We are going to sell additional products, i.e. products that can be purchased as add-ons to admission tickets in our shop.
-That means our first step is creating a category for additional products.
+That means our next step is creating a category for additional products.
 Navigate to [Your event] → "Products" → "Categories".
 This page shows the list of all product categories, which at the moment should only include a single category named "Tickets".
 Click the :btn:+ Create a new category: button.
 Give the category a name such as "add-ons" and check the box next to "products in this category are add-on products".
 Click the :btn:Save: button at the bottom of the page.
 This takes you back to the product categories page, which now lists two entries: "Tickets" and your newly created category for add-ons.

+We are also going to create a category for extras such as a t-shirt and a book package.
+We will name it "Extras" and we will __not__ check the box next to "products in this category are add-on products".
+That means that people will still be able to buy products in this category even if they don't buy an admission ticket.

 ## Creating products